Jawnzee/Jawnzee/README.md

 # Hello, my name is Jonathan
 <a href="https://www.linkedin.com/in/jonathan-perez-59757418a/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a cybersecurity enthusiast and student with a passion for protecting digital landscapes.
-I’m currently pursuing my degree in cybersecurity, set to graduate in Spring 2025.
+I’m pursuing my cybersecurity degree and am set to graduate in Spring 2025.
 My GitHub portfolio showcases various projects and tools I’ve developed as I dive deeper into information security.
-I am constantly honing my skills in network security, ethical hacking, and cyber defense.
-Feel free to explore my work, and don’t hesitate to connect with me if you share a passion for keeping our digital world safe!
+I am constantly honing my network security, ethical hacking, and cyber defense skills.
+Feel free to explore my work, and don’t hesitate to contact me if you have any questions regarding some of my projects.

 ## Objective